 In 2011, Caritas Moldova tried to look at the future from a clean page and to let the Holy Spirit to inspire new activities.
 Such an approach resulted in elaboration of a new Strategic Plan 2012-2016.

-According to the new Plan, the following 5 strategic priorities represent the fundamental pillars of the activity, aiming to serve better the social vulnerable groups from the country during the next 5 years:
+Important changes took place in May 2016 when Andrei Bolocan was named director of Caritas Moldova by Bishop Anton Cosa of the diocese of Chisinau; an organisational assessment took place and was approved the strategic plan for 2017-2021.
+According to the new Plan, the following 4 strategic priorities represent the fundamental pillars of the activity, aiming to serve better the social vulnerable groups from the country during the next 4 years:

 • Education, Prevention and Youth